Skip to content

 Connect is integrated via the Webhook step type in playbooks.
 This allows integrations to be embedded directly in maintenance workflows.

-Example: Maintenance with Nuclos Billing
+Example: Maintenance with ERP Billing

 StepTypeActionOn Error